 Baton Rouge is the state capital and lesser-visited by travelers.
 But the city is home to some incredible museums that cover different aspects of history and life in the state.

 While in town, visit the delicious restaurants across the city, from downtown to Spanish Town and Mid-City.
-Louie’s Cafe is a favorite of LSU students.
+Louie’s Cafe is a favorite of LSU students for its heaping biscuits and Cajun potatoes.
 The Overpass Merchant has great burgers.
-White Star Market is a food hall with a bit of everything.

 Distance from New Orleans: 1 hour 30 minutes